 Of the remaining bandmates, drummer and percussionist Watts shows perhaps the clearest signs of hair loss, aged 71.
 As a youngster he preferred to keep his hair much shorter, but now Watts’ hair is totally white and his scalp is clearly visible in places.
 Three-quarters of men Watt’s age will also have experienced some form of hair loss, so this is not unusual.

-At 65, bass guitar player Ronnie Wood is the baby of the Stones.
+At 65, guitarist Ronnie Wood is the baby of the Stones.
 During his recent appearance with the rest of his bandmates, he was still sporting a shaggy, spiky mop of shoulder-length hair which appears to have defied the effects of time.

 How do they do it?